Lesson Plan for Feudal Japan (1 day)

 Preparation: Pieces of paper or cardboard, colored pencils

 OPEN CLASS: Say: Welcome to the rice paddies!
 Rice was an important crop in feudal Japan.
 The peasants who grew rice had an important job to do.
 There was a system in place to make sure the peasants did their job well, so that enough rice could be grown for the needs of the nobles.
-Today, we are going to experience that system first hand by playing a game called SPAM, which is short for Samurai, Peasants, Artisans, and Merchants - SPAM.
+Today, we are going to experience that system first hand by playing a game with roles for Samurai, Peasants, Artisans, and Merchants.

 Break your students into groups of 7.

 One per group: Appoint one student from each group to be the Samurai.

 From the class: Select 2 students at random to be Merchants.

 From the class: Select 2 students at random to be Artisans.

 Inform the rest of each group of students that they are Peasants and that they are growing rice.
 Peasants are to print the word RICE on a piece of paper in block letters and draw a rice stalk on each paper.
 The Samurai will be around to collect it.
 When asked, they must surrender all rice that the Samurai can see or knows about.
 Inform the Peasants that they must also try to hide rice from the Samurai so that they will have enough to eat and to trade.
 Don't give the peasants any further direction.
 They can grow (draw) the rice any way that works for them.